With the introduction of javAPRSSrvr 3.15b01 (August 2009), two new port types

 The APRS packet may be terminated

-with a carriage return, a line feed, or both, or no terminator.
+with a carriage return, a line feed, or both, or no terminator if it is the last packet.
 There is

-no confirmation of receipt on the UDP packet. javAPRSSrvr does respond
+no confirmation of receipt on the UDP packet. javAPRSSrvr responds

-properly with an HTTP status response on the HTTP port.
+properly with an HTTP status responses on the HTTP port.
+HTTP content may be encoded using GZip compression (indicated in the Content-Encoding: gzip header).

 A UDP port may be configured for local direct insertion of packets restricted by firewalls/local IP addresses.